-The new FPVE PQS is now required as per references (b) and (c) for anyone beginning to pursue the FPVE certification.
+The new FPVE PQS is now required as per U.S. Coast Guard Sector Organization Manual, COMDTINST M5401.6 (Series) and Mandatory Use of the Training Management Tool, COMDTINST 5270.2 (Series) for anyone beginning to pursue the FPVE certification.
 The Port State Control Examiner (PSCE) single performance standard is currently in development, so the FPVE job aid is not yet available.
 This document will be posted upon completion of the PSCE single performance standard.

 Members previously certified as FPVEs are not required to complete the new PQS workbook.
 However, it is strongly recommended that all previously certified FPVEs review the content of the new PQS workbook as they will be responsible for understanding and applying the content during the recertification process and during inspections.

-D. All Verifying Officers(VO) must be familiar with the new PQS content, particularly the task, condition, steps, and VO Guidance.
+All Verifying Officers(VO) must be familiar with the new PQS content, particularly the task, condition, steps, and VO Guidance.
 Not all steps supporting a task need to be completed at the same time.
 However, all steps must be completed prior to signing off the task.
 Additionally, the VO must take into account the VO guidance when determining successful completion of a step and task.

-2. The PQS contains several new prerequisites including completion of the Advanced Foreign Passenger Vessel Examiner Course (500317), completion of the Cruise Ship Rider Performance Guide, and completion of one Port State Control Officer or one Domestic Marine Inspector competency.
+The PQS contains several new prerequisites including completion of the Advanced Foreign Passenger Vessel Examiner Course (500317), completion of the Cruise Ship Rider Performance Guide, and completion of one Port State Control Officer or one Domestic Marine Inspector competency.
 The preamble of the FPVE PQS discusses the possible deferment of these prerequisites and the acceptable deferment timelines.

-4. The FPVE PQS also aligns with the FPVE Tactics, Techniques and Procedures (TTP) that were announced via ALCOAST 546/13.
+The FPVE PQS also aligns with the FPVE Tactics, Techniques and Procedures (TTP) that were announced via ALCOAST 546/13.